curranvince/OOAD-Projects/Project7/README.md

 https://play.unity.com/mg/other/soulkeeper_webgl

 Web Version Notes:
 If UI is weird, going fullscreen should fix it
+Due to controls overlapping with common browser shortcuts (such as Ctrl+W), it is not a reccomended experienece
-Can save/load games within a session (until you close tab)
+Can save/load games within a session (unless you have a Unity account it will save to that)
 Quit button freezes app (not webpage) so instead of using quit, you can just close the tab its open in to quit